Table of Contents

 Typically it is much faster now than before when I used Ubuntu Unity.
 I don’t think I have to move back now, by the way.

 I present myself as a beginner Linux user.
 Nevertheless, I love to explore technical stuff.
-And I am sure using Linux has become very simple even for beginners.
+And I am surely using Linux has become very simple even for beginners.

 Anyway, I have been using Linux (Ubuntu) for three years.
-I believe it is faster than Windows and consumes less RAM and, more secure.
-I prefer using Windows 10 themes on Linux in Ubuntu.
+I believe it is faster than Windows and consumes less RAM and, is more secure.

 Here is my recent Linux Mint Experience.